-Discount rate 7.1% (7.2% as of June 30, 2022)
+Discount rate 7.1%

 The projection of cash flows used to determine the discount rate for financial reporting purposes assumed that contributions will continue to be made in accordance with the current funding policy.
 Based on those assumptions, the BERS Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.